How Brands and Aggregators Are Rethinking Wholesale Furniture Sourcing

 - Modular formats that scale efficiently across collections

-For brand aggregators, these SKUs are particularly attractive because they can be adapted across multiple brands with minimal reengineering.
+These SKUs are attractive for aggregators because they can be adapted across multiple product lines with minimal reengineering.

 Warm Wood Tones and Soft Color Palettes